Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Experiment Setting Details

 \paragraph{Codex few-shot settings.} We estimate the Codex~\citep{chen2021evaluating} performance under the few-shot settings.
 More specifically, the prompt consists of a natural language task description "\texttt{\# Generate Python code to solve the following math word problems:}" and four examples, following previous work \citep{chowdhery2022palm}.
 Each example consists of the NL specification as a one-line comment and the gold program solutions.
 We evaluate \patk for Codex using the same sampling methods as above.

-\paragraph{Details for self-sampling.} For self-sampling at training time, we sample one program per task in each mini-batch, \ie $|\hat{Y}|=1$ in \autoref{alg:main-algo} and \autoref{alg:pcp-sampling}.
-However, this is also scaled by the number of epochs, which makes the total number of programs we sample for each task throughout training to be around 235 for MathQA-Python-Filtered, 83 for MathQA-Python and 145 for GSM5.5K-Python.
+\paragraph{Details for self-sampling.} \an{Updated this paragraph to make it clearer} During a training step, we sample one solution\footnote{We also experiment with higher sampling budgets but do not observe significant improvements.} for each task (\ie natural language problem) in the batch, \ie $|\hat{Y}|=1$ in \autoref{alg:main-algo} and \autoref{alg:pcp-sampling}.
+Thus for each gradient update, we first compute the loss for each task based on the saved solutions in the buffer and loss functions described in \autoref{tab:loss-function}, then it is averaged across the 32 tasks in the batch.
+Note that the total number of samples we generate per task throughout training is also scaled up by the number of training epochs, which is 235 for MathQA-Python-Filtered, 83 for MathQA-Python and 145 for GSM5.5K-Python.
 For sampling temperature, we use the same setting as inference time, with $T=0.8$.